iOhJay/alx-system_engineering-devops/0x01-shell_permissions/README.md

-File 0-iam_betty creates a script that changes your user ID to betty.
+File 0-iam_betty creates a script that switches the current user to the user betty.